bitfoundation/bitplatform/docs/bit-server-side/web-api.md

 1- Instead of Microsoft.Owin.Host.HttpListener nuget package, we've installed Microsoft.Owin.Host.SystemWeb.
 Using first nuget package, you can "self host" bit server side apps on windows services, console apps, azure job workers etc. Using the second package, you can host bit server side apps on top of ASP.NET/IIS.
 All codes you've developed are the same (We've copied codes from 2WebApiSwagger project in fact).

-#### Differences between this project and normal asp.net web api project:
+#### Differences between this project and default traditional asp.net project: (Ignore this section if you'd like to run your app on top of ASP.NET Core)

 1- There is a key to introduce AppStartup class as following: